triviality/old_blog_that_supports_sage/_posts/2014-12-15-Subgroup-Lattice.md

 Fortunately, Sage has a method for describing the structure of a small group: `H.structure_description()` where `H` is the group in question.

 *Un*fortunately, this method requires the [GAP](http://www.gap-system.org/) group database, which is not installed with the Sagecell version of Sage.
 However, the free [SageMathCloud](https://cloud.sagemath.com/) service's installation of Sage *does* have the group database installed, so you can try the following code there.
 This code was used to produce the image at the start of this post:

-*(This cell is a standalone cell and is not linked to the rest of the cells in this post)*

 <div class="sage">
   <script type="text/x-sage">